Version 3.3.1 updated updated Sep 24, 2018.

 - Cylinder box or box with curved bottom area to hold bits.
 (Partial)

 - You can also combine boxes to generate more complex containers with multiple sizes of compartments and depths that fill flush to lid.
-This is a larger ambition and will probably become a separate project eventually and isn't designed for lids.
-(Partial)
+(This is done with calls to

 - Standard slid on top.